nikwilldoit/Sokoban-AStar-and-DRL/README.md

 ## Why IDS Instead of BFS or DFS?

-The heuristic requires estimating the shortest distance between the player and the nearest box.
-Iterative Deepening Search (IDS) combines the completeness of Breadth-First Search (BFS) with the low memory requirements of Depth-First Search (DFS), making it particularly suitable for repeated heuristic evaluations.
+The `IDSPlayertobox(...)` method computes the distance between the player and the nearest reachable box using **Iterative Deepening Search (IDS)**.

-Unlike BFS, IDS does not require storing an entire frontier in memory, while unlike DFS, it guarantees finding the shallowest reachable target.
-This provides a good balance between memory efficiency and solution quality during A* search.
+IDS was selected instead of Breadth-First Search (BFS) because BFS must store all nodes of the current frontier in memory.
+For a branching factor **b** and solution depth **d**, BFS requires:

+- **Time Complexity:** O(bᵈ)
+- **Space Complexity:** O(bᵈ)

+In Sokoban, the search space can become extremely large, making BFS memory-intensive.

+Depth-First Search (DFS), on the other hand, requires significantly less memory:

+- **Time Complexity:** O(bᵈ)
+- **Space Complexity:** O(bd)

+However, DFS is neither optimal nor guaranteed to find the shortest path, which is important for an accurate heuristic estimate.

+IDS combines the advantages of both approaches:

+- **Time Complexity:** O(bᵈ)
+- **Space Complexity:** O(bd)

+IDS repeatedly performs depth-limited searches with limits 0,1,2,... until a box is reached.
+Because shallower levels are explored first, IDS guarantees that the first solution found corresponds to the shortest player-to-box distance, similarly to BFS, while requiring memory proportional only to the search depth.

+Although IDS revisits nodes across successive iterations, its overall asymptotic running time remains O(bᵈ), comparable to BFS.
+In practice, the additional overhead is limited because many branches are quickly discarded due to walls, invalid moves, and deadlock conditions.

+As a result, IDS provides an optimal distance estimate while maintaining low memory consumption, making it particularly suitable for Sokoban environments where the state space can grow rapidly.

 ---